dhjang01/IoT26-HW03/README.md

 ## 6. Result

-The PIR motion sensor detects movement through GPIO4.
+The Raspberry Pi successfully detects motion using the PIR motion sensor connected to GPIO4.

 When motion is detected, the Raspberry Pi camera captures a photo and saves it as an image file.

-The terminal prints the message:
+The terminal prints the following message whenever a photo is captured:

 ```text
 A photo has been taken